jyoungblood/lexxi/readme.md

 Read the full documentation here: [http://lexxi.hexgirlfriend.com](http://lexxi.hexgirlfriend.com)

-We're working on a Yeoman generator to make the setup process as frictionless as possible, but in the mean time, you can set it up like this:

 ## Install with [Yeoman](http://yeoman.io/) *(recommended)*

 1\.
 Install the Yeoman CLI *(if you haven't already)*